 Mental health professionals on the multidisciplinary team

 Because of the mental health challenges faced by so many children and adolescents with diabetes, the American Diabetes Association (ADA) recommends mental health professionals be considered integral members of the diabetes multidisciplinary team.
 ADA guidelines recommend screening patients with diabetes for psychosocial stress and conditions such as depression, anxiety, disordered eating and cognitive impairments.
-The integrated behavioral health team at the Wendy Novak Diabetes Center is able to implement approaches designed to help address and reduce anxiety, depression and other issues associated with the complex management of Type 1 diabetes in young people.
+The integrated behavioral health team at the Wendy Novak Diabetes Institute is able to implement approaches designed to help address and reduce anxiety, depression and other issues associated with the complex management of Type 1 diabetes in young people.

 Cognitive behavioral therapy (CBT) is one approach that can be helpful with anxiety or depression.
 CBT, which often is combined with medical management, is built on the premise that thoughts, emotions and behaviors are all related.
 By working with a trained mental health professional, individuals can engage in thought evaluation, challenging and reframing to manage emotions, and ultimately make measurable behavior change.
 Additionally, relaxation training and mindfulness strategies are beneficial for patients with anxiety, and systematic desensitization can help with an individual who is fearful or has a phobia of needles, for example.
 Education on how to cope with a chronic illness, developing individualized programs to improve adherence to medical regimens, facilitating family communication around diabetes and biofeedback training are additional mental health treatment options that promote physical health.
 Addressing the behavioral component of a self-managed health condition such as Type 1 diabetes is associated with decreased average blood glucose levels and lower A1C level, and may improve their long-term health outcomes.

 Mental health care for individuals with diabetes is critically important for improved health outcomes and enhanced quality of life.
 The ADA recommends assessing psychosocial issues and family stresses at initial diagnosis, as well as during follow-up care.
-The Wendy Novak Diabetes Center has developed an integrated behavioral health team within medical health care team to provide collaborative, whole-health encompassing care for children and adolescents with Type 1 diabetes and their families.
+The Wendy Novak Diabetes Institute has developed an integrated behavioral health team within medical health care team to provide collaborative, whole-health encompassing care for children and adolescents with Type 1 diabetes and their families.